renesas-rz/rz_linux_distros/docs/getting_started/_components/step_06.md

 ### 4. Run Ubuntu / Debian on EVK

-Turn on the power of the EVK, or press the RESET button.
+Turn on the power of the EVK or press the RESET button.
 Select **Linux-renesas-6.1** in the **GNU GRUB** menu, and press ++enter++ to run Ubuntu / Debian on the EVK.